 Since licensing Flushaway® a new product design was adopted reducing Cost of Goods, increasing margins, and providing better returns.

-Product samples have been manufactured and distributed and with the addition of Mibella product branding has been improved.
-The Company has started commercial production and is focusing on sales.
+Product samples have been manufactured and distributed and with the introduction of the Mibella® brand the product has been improved.

 The Company distributes its products by either: